Amit-ROBIN/Visitor-Management-System/README.md

 6th semester project under the mentorship of **Dr. Sonali Agarwal** (Indian Institue of Information Technology, Allahabad).

 ## Usage
-To run the Dashboard Start with login.html using credentials:
+To run the dashboard start with login.html using credentials:
 *Username:* amit@gmail.com
 *Password:* password
 OR